jamesvici/vicibox/docs/source/installation/phase1_5/change-rootpw.rst

    * Contains at least one special character (@%!)
    * Does NOT contain 'vicidial', 'vici', 'password', or 'pass'

-   .. note:: While a truly random password is the most secure, a password you can remember is more useful.
+   .. tip:: While a truly random password is the most secure, a password you can remember is more useful.
 I recommend basing the password around a 'phrase' to help.
 As an example, albeit a bad one, of this is the password 'ViciPass4U!'.

 passwd
 ------
    #.
-If not already, login as the 'root' user to get to the **#** command prompt.
+If not already, login as the ``root`` user to get to the **#** command prompt.
    #.
 Type ``passwd`` and press ``ENTER`` to change the root password.
    #.
 At the **New password:** prompt type in your new root password and press ``ENTER``.
    #.
 At the **Retype new password:** prompt type in the new root password again and press ``ENTER``.